About client certificate validation behavior

 - Update certificate revocation lists- Access Gateway periodically refreshes Certificate Revocation Lists (CRLs) using the lifetime and refresh intervals specified in the management console.
 See Manage CRL settings in Certificate chain operations.

 - Specify certificate validation - Applications validate against certificates using the valid certificate behavior.
-See Client Certificate Validation in Manage application behaviors
+See Certificate validation behavior in Manage application behaviors

 At run-time, when enabled, application requests are validated against one of the certificate validation behaviors, including: